redhat-performance/jetlag/docs/hypervisor-network-impairments.md

 ## Hypervisor Network-Impairments

-BM/RWN cluster types will allocate remaining hardware that was not put in the inventory for the cluster as Hypervisor nodes.
+BM/RWN cluster types will allocate remaining hardware that was not put in the inventory for the cluster as Hypervisor machines if `hv_inventory: true` is set in the `all.yml` vars file.
 For testing where network impairments are required, we can apply latency/packet-loss/bandwidth impairments on the hypervisor nodes.
 The `create-inventory.yml` playbook automatically selects scale lab "network 1" nic names for the host var `nic` in the hypervisor inventory.
 To change this, adjust `hypervisor_nic_interface_idx` as an extra var applied to the `all.yml` vars file.

 To apply network impairments, first copy the network-impairments sample vars file